Mysore style practice is the

 MEET YOUR TEACHER : MATT CHAMPOUX

-Matt has been teaching Ashtanga since 2005 (in both led and Mysore-style settings).
-He took his first class with Richard Freeman at the age of 14, and since has been a devoted student of Ashtanga practicing daily with gratitude under the close watch of his root teachers, Richard Freeman and Mary Taylor.
-He has also been greatly influenced by Dr. Robert Thurman, Dan Michael, Wendy Bramlett, Chuck Miller, Maty Ezraty, Cindy Lusk, Ramanand Patel, Gabriella Giubilaro, Rodney Yee, John Friend, and Francisco Kaiut.
+Matt has been teaching Ashtanga since 2005.
+He took his first class with Richard Freeman at the age of 14, and since has been a devoted student of Ashtanga practicing daily with gratitude under the close watch of his root teachers RIchard Freeman and Mary Taylor.
+He has also been greatly influenced by Dr. Robert Thurman, Dan Michael, Wendy Bramlett, Chuck Miller, Maty Ezraty, Gabriella Giubilaro, Prem & Radha Carlisi and Rodney Yee.
 After 12 years of study in Boulder, Colorado, 500 hours of teacher training, and completion of the Third Series with Richard and Mary, Matt moved to San Francisco to teach the Ashtanga method as Director of the Mysore program at The Mindful Body.
 He also teaches in The Mindful Body 200 Hour Yoga Teacher Training program.
 Learn more about Matt online at Mattchampouxashtanga.com.

 From Matt Champoux : Yoga Is For Everyone

-I encourage the use of props and modifications to support all levels of practitioners but also promote non-dependency on props.
-I support students to experience the internal forms of the postures as a way of directing then towards the correct and organic external form of the pose.
+We encourage the use of props and modifications to support all levels of practitioners but also promote non-dependency on props.
+We support students to experience the internal forms of the postures as a way of directing then towards the correct and organic external form of the pose.
 Therefore, I teach Ashtanga in the method of my root teachers, Richard Freeman and Mary Taylor.
-I work with students one-on-one, at a pace that is appropriate to you.
+We work with students one-on-one, at a pace that is appropriate to you.
 The pace of class is catered to your needs and your growth as a practitioner is as much a dialogue as it is a direct transmission of knowledge and method.
-My spacious approach to the practice respects lineage and yet employs the cutting-edge dimensions of postural inquiry (props and application of physiological knowledge) to support your evolution as a practitioner.
-Students in our shala range in age from early 20s-mid 60s.
+Our spacious approach to the practice respects lineage and yet employs the cutting-edge dimensions of postural inquiry (props and application of physiological knowledge) to support your evolution as a practitioner.
+We have practitioners in our shala range in age from early 20s-mid 60s.
 Ashtanga is for everyone, except lazy people.
 All you have to do is be at the studio by 7am and you’ll be receiving all the benefits of an individualized yoga lesson at a drop-in price.